Wild morning pretties! Today, we’re making homemade micellar water, a completely natural and vegan cleanser, moisturizer, and a toner.

 - Carrier oil (for an extra kick of moisture and nourishment)

-Another benefit is the flexibility.
+Another benefit is flexibility.
 Making homemade natural micellar water yourself, you can choose the ingredients based on your skin type:

 - Carrier oils (for dry, sensitive, oily, normal skin)